tmooretcm/MinecraftJvmBattle/README.md

 To run the JUnit tests:
 1. Start the monitor by following the steps in the "Running the monitor with Docker" section above.
 2. Navigate to the Minecraft-OpenJ9-Project base directory.
+3. Run `mvn clean` before every test run (both for the initial test and subsequent tests).
-2. Run `mvn clean` and then `mvn test`.
-Metrics output should be displayed on screen for both servers.
+4. Run `mvn test`.
+Test output should be displayed on-screen.
+If you would like to retest, follow steps 2-4 again.